Code of Conduct

 We require a certain level of human behavior to keep 18percent a welcoming, growing, respectful, safe, and civil community.
 Harassment, hate, fear mongering, or similar behavior will not be allowed.
 Any such actions will be dealt with quickly and decisively.
 Refusal to comply with guidance from a moderator or admin will result in being banned.

 Even though it’s impossible to outline all the positive models and guidance for how we hope everyone will behave, here is a non-comprehensive list of some principles we hope to encourage and see in participants.

 - Be Inclusive: A person is a person, with a right to exist and to expect to be treated with respect.

-- Be Respectful While Giving and Receiving support: Direct and constructive support is helpful.
+- Be Respectful While Giving and Receiving Support: Direct and constructive support is helpful.
 Being mean isn’t.
-Give insight, not judgement.
+Give insight, not judgment.
 Everybody is going through their own battle.

 - Educate: Hear what’s being asked and share what you know for the asker’s benefit, not to promote yourself.

 - Do Not Take Advantage: Though participants are committed to supporting and helping, please help out of the kindness of your heart not to promote yourself or your ‘brand’.

 - Grow Personally and Professionally: This community is a great place to practice the values we promote in our work.

 - Connect: We encourage everyone to get to know everyone.
 Encountering and accepting people from around the world can make us better.

 - Be Nice: Before you react, think about how you’d feel to receive the comment you’re about to give.